Dating apps have forever changed how we meet people. Almost everyone is on Tinder, Bumble, or Hinge these days.

 A major pro of dating apps is convenience.

-In the past, you would have to get ready first, then drive somewhere, and then spend hours at a loud bar surrounded by a bunch of drunk people.
+In the past, you would first have to take a shower and get ready, then drive somewhere, and then spend hours at a loud bar surrounded by drunks.

-Now, you can sit on your couch in your pajamas while starting an interaction.
+Now, you can flirt away while sitting on your couch in your pajamas.

 Saving Time